Precision Sound Reproducers

 0 dBA (Under

-hearing treshold at 14 cm, powered without input)
+hearing treshold at the cloth, powered without input)

 micro seconds (0,000015 s)

 amplification is built-in.
 The units connect to a pre-amplifier output.